 Charcoal (0-10).
 The parameter changes the drawing technique from a fine pencil drawing to charcoal.
 The higher the value of the parameter, the more the result looks like a charcoal drawing.

 Shadows (1-30).
 The parameter enhances shadows giving your drawing more volume and depth.

 Noise (0-100).
 The parameter adds noise to the image.

 Contrast (0-100).
 The parameter increases the difference between highlights and shadows.
 Using this setting, you can get rid of unnecessary details and make the drawing look "cleaner".

-Cross-hatching check-box (only for Home Deluxe and Business licenses).
+Cross-hatching check-box.
 It activates the special mode of drawing when the pencil strokes are drawn in different directions and intersect.

 Parameters of cross-hatching: